ckormanyos/real-time-cpp/examples/chapter04_04/readme.md

 a uniform interface for rudimentary byte read and write functions.

+Hardware adressing is used and the port expander chip in this particular configuration is hard-wired to address 7 via +5V on the three pins `A0` ... `A2*`.

 # Application Description

 The application places five LED base class pointers in an